coleifer/peewee/docs/peewee/querying.rst

 Get or create
 -------------

-While peewee has a :py:meth:`~Model.get_or_create` method, this should really not be used outside of tests as it is vulnerable to a race condition.
-The proper way to perform a *get or create* with peewee is to rely on the database to enforce a constraint.
+While peewee has a :py:meth:`~Model.get_or_create` method, I do not advise you use it.
+The proper way to perform a *get or create* with peewee is to *create then get*, relying on database constraints to avoid duplicate records.

 Let's say we wish to implement registering a new user account using the :ref:`example User model <blog-models>`.
 The *User* model has a *unique* constraint on the username field, so we will rely on the database's integrity guarantees to ensure we don't end up with duplicate usernames: